The Bottleneck Audit: Unblock Your Next $10K Month for $15K–$30K Operators

 Run the math: if you improve this conversion rate by 30–50%, what happens to revenue?

-If the close rate improves to 50%: 14 × 50% = 7 clients (was 5) = 2 additional clients monthly.
+14 × 50% = 7 clients (was 5)

-If priced at $2,400: 2 × $2,400 = $4,800 additional monthly revenue = $57,600 additional yearly revenue.
+2 × $2,400 = $4,800 additional revenue per month.

-Step 6: Fix The Biggest Bottleneck First
+Step 6: Fix the Single Bottleneck With the Highest Revenue Upside First

 Don’t fix three things.
-Fix one.
-The one with the highest revenue impact.
+Fix one—the one with the highest revenue impact.

 For the consultant above with a 36% close rate, here’s what we’d fix:

-• Add pre-call diagnostic form (qualifies interest before the call)
+Add pre-call diagnostic form (qualifies interest before the call).

-• Rebuild discovery call structure (diagnose first, pitch second)
+Rebuild discovery call structure (diagnose first, pitch second).

-• Add a clear, close question at the end (”Based on what we discussed, does it make sense to move forward?”)
+Add a clear, close question at the end (“Based on what we discussed, does it make sense to move forward?”).

-Sequential fixes compound.
-Simultaneous fixes dilute.
+Sequential fixes compound; simultaneous fixes dilute.

-The Four Hidden Bottlenecks
+The Four Hidden Revenue Bottlenecks Quietly Capping $10K–$30K Founders

 We rewrote her outreach message: